gkemmey/gray_matter/_posts/2019-04-19-dynamic-typing-flexibility-file-read.md

 And maybe we'll all write typed code that's equally as flexible as what we have today.
 But I'm skeptical.
 I worry types will enforce a certain rigidity in your design.
 After all, Java also has a top level `Object` class everything else inherits from, look what they came up with.

+Static typing is powerful, and I'm not saying you're wrong to love and prefer it, but dynamic typing also has its place.
+Ruby has always been one of those places -- a language and community built around the advantages of dynamic typing.
+I'd hate to lose that.

+So don't change Ruby. [^2]

 ---

 [^1]: Yes, this isn't the post-Java-7 way of doing things anymore, but it was when I was writing Java.
+[^2]: For context: there's been a lot of [excitement around Ruby 3 having types](https://news.ycombinator.com/item?id=19697405).
+I'm less excited.